 Tips For Better Aerial Photography

-Photographing from an airplane provides a unique perspective on the world.
+Photographing from a plane provides a unique perspective on the world.
 Some of the most abstract images I’ve seen were made from a plane.

 This is a photo of an immense landscape yet, scene from above, the image is less about space and more about shape, color and texture.

-By ensuring there was no horizon in this photo I’ve been able to challenge our normal perceptions of scale and space.
+By ensuring there was no horizon I’ve been able to challenge normal perceptions of scale and space in this photo.

 The circles are actually holes in the ice exposing the water below.
 It’s true to say that circles and the color blue are the dominant compositional elements within this image.

 Old School Photography | The Way It Was